Neal Marshad: Career

-In 1989 and 1990, Marshad produced, directed and photographed two standup comedy specials hosted by Improvisation Comedy Club founder Budd Friedman and sponsored by Johnnie Walker.
+In 1989 and 1990, Marshad produced, directed and photographed two standup comedy specials hosted by The Improv comedy club founder Budd Friedman and sponsored by Johnnie Walker as a way for talent scouts from The Tonight Show Starring Johnny Carson and Star Search to book up-and-coming standup talent.
+Judges who attended the taping of the shows and voted to determine the winners were George Schlatter, Jack Rollins, Charles H. Joffe, Estelle Getty, and Paul Rodríguez.
 The one-hour specials were broadcast respectively on The Comedy Channel in 1989 and on Comedy Central in 1990, for which Marshad directed then unknown comedians Steve Harvey, Ray Romano, Brian Kiley, Judd Apatow and Ellen Cleghorne.

+On February 24, 1990, during Season 15, Episode 14 of Saturday Night Live, Neal Marshad served as supervising producer and director of photography for the "Schiller's Reel" segment titled "Hooked on Sushi" starring Kevin Nealon.
+The short film, directed and written by Tom Schiller, parodied America's growing obsession with sushi culture.
+Marshad collaborated with Schiller, lending the segment a cinematic visual style.
+Marshad's direction of photography contributed to the noir aesthetic.
+The film was shot in Zutto, a Japanese restaurant, in Tribeca neighborhood in New York City.

-In 1993, while working for IBM Latin America, and directing a documentary film about making the Vatican Library accessible online, Marshad pioneered streaming video on the internet, and was first to stream a video on a BBC’s website in 1995.
+In 1993, while working for IBM Latin America, Marshad directed a documentary film about making the Vatican Library accessible online.